Learning Dynamic Network Using a Reuse Gate Function in Semi-supervised Video Object Segmentation: Method

 \subsection{Gate Probability Loss}

 This section explains how we train our dynamic network.
 The challenge is twofold: Firstly, we need to train multiple network paths as well as the gating logic (reuse gate).
-For example, the quantity of target's movement varies depending on consecutive input frames in the training stage.
-Therefore, the optimal number of selection for reuse gate is diverse for each interaction.
-We desire that if the quantity is significant, model learns not to select the reuse gate, while if the quantity is trivial, model learns to select the reuse gate.
+In the detail, the quantity of target’s movement varies depending on consecutive input frames in the training stage.
+Therefore, the optimal selection of reuse gate is diverse for each iteration.
+We desire that if the quantity of movement is a lot, model learns not to select the reuse gate, while if the quantity is little, model learns to select the reuse gate.
 The second challenge is to encourage the network to achieve high segmentation accuracy while choosing the cheaper computation path as often as possible.

 To accomplish this, we use the following training recipe -- when the model training begins, we train the reuse gate function to predict the IoU of the current frame's ground truth mask with respect to that of the previous frame.
 Based on $P_{gate}$, as mentioned in Eq. (\ref{eq:gate}) of Sec \ref{sec:arch}, we train the different paths for mask generation.
 As the training progresses, we want to avoid the situation where the network predicts a low value for $P_{gate}$ to select the more expensive full mask generation path for achieving a higher IoU score.
 We accomplish this by artificially boosting the IoU between the current and the previous frame's mask introducing a margin which is gradually increased until it reaches $m_1$ from $0$.
 By doing so, we direct the network to select the skip path more often and achieve higher accuracy even with the reduced computation.